Elhameed/aicommits/README.md

 ```sh
 git clone https://github.com/Elhameed/aicommits.git
 ```
-2. Change directory into the cloned repository by running the following command in your terminal:
+2. Navigate into the cloned repository by running the following command in your terminal:
 ```sh
 cd aicommits
 ```